hussamfyi/hussamfyi.github.io/about.md

 ---

 <p class="message">
-I'm a product manager by day, polymath by night.
+I'm a product manager by day, creator by night.
 This site is my lifelog and digital playground where I document my creative journey to write more, practice UX/UI design and learn sketching.
 </p>

 ## About Me